Inventory Accounting is Not as Difficult as You Think

 Credit Inventory $ 390

-To record cost of goods related to the sale of inventory.
+To record the cost of goods related to the sale of inventory.

 Merchandise inventory is the cost of goods on hand and available for sale at any given time.
 It is a current asset with a normal debit balance.
 To determine the cost of goods sold in any accounting period, management needs inventory information.